drewf24/world-airbnb/proposal/proposal.md

 abnb <- read_csv("AB_NYC_2019.csv")
 ```

-LOCATION AND PRICE:

-Univariate Borough Count (Visualization):

 Creating a histogram that displays number of listings by neighborhood
-borough in New York City.
+borough in New York City:

 ``` r
 ggplot(data = abnb, mapping = aes(x = neighbourhood_group)) +